cansik/ableton-push-2-processing/README.md

 This library helps to connect processing and the Ableton Push 2 device.

 ### Milestones
-1. Implement frame sharing with Push device [done ✅]
+1. Implement frame sharing with Push device [done ⚡️]
-0. Implement MIDI handling with Push device [open ☁️]
+0. Implement MIDI handling with Push device [in progress 🌩]
 0. Implement sysex messages for special controls [open ☁️]

 ### Libraries